Pages

 ISBN: 978-1-4583-0617-3

-The non-mental ability to store information is referred to as The Brein Theory.
-Joey Lawsin, the formulator also of the Single Theory of Everything, discovered that everything comes with its own unique instructions.
-Everything is an intuitive object with embedded instruction.
-From a simple lever, a circle, or the international space station, they all come with inherent algorithmic instructions.
+All objects possess inscriptions.
+This aneural ability to store information without a brain is known as The Brein Theory.
+Joey Lawsin, who also formulated the Single Theory of Everything, discovered that every entity comes with its own unique set of instructions.
+Whether it's a simple lever, a circle, or the International Space Station, each is an intuitive object with inherent inscriptional instructions.

 I.D. also asserts that Materials and Instructions are one and the same.
 Materials always come with instructions and instructions with materials.
 Both are pieces of information.